Clarity-Digital-Twin/SeizureTransformer/docs/results/FINAL_COMPREHENSIVE_RESULTS_TABLE.md

 - NEDC's stricter scoring reflects research priorities (temporal precision)
 - **Neither approach is "wrong" - they measure different aspects of performance**

-Note on FA/24h: For NEDC and Python OVERLAP rows, FA/24h refers to Temple’s "Total False Alarm Rate" (SEIZ + BCKG) as reported by the NEDC v6.0.0 summaries.
+Note on FA/24h: For NEDC and Python OVERLAP rows, FA/24h reported here is SEIZ-only (primary), consistent with our reporting policy; NEDC’s “Total False Alarm Rate” (SEIZ+BCKG) is also available in raw summaries.
 SzCORE FA/24h follows its event-based definition.

 ### Methodology Note
 We tuned parameters using NEDC OVERLAP (the common practice for TUSZ) and evaluated across all metrics for transparency.
 This reveals how scoring methodology significantly impacts reported performance.